 Yersinia is a genus of bacteria Bacteria Bacteria are prokaryotic single-celled microorganisms that are metabolically active and divide by binary fission.
 Some of these organisms play a significant role in the pathogenesis of diseases.
 Bacteriology characterized as gram-negative bacilli Bacilli Shigella that are facultative anaerobic with bipolar Bipolar Nervous System: Histology staining.
 There are 2 enteropathogenic species that cause yersiniosis, Y. enterocolitica and Y. pseudotuberculosis.
 Infections Infections Invasion of the host organism by microorganisms or their toxins or by parasites that can cause pathological conditions or diseases.
-Chronic Granulomatous Disease are manifested as pseudoappendicitis or mesenteric lymphadenitis Mesenteric Lymphadenitis Inflammation of lymph nodes in the mesentery.
-Pediatric Gastrointestinal Abnormalities, and enterocolitis.
+Chronic Granulomatous Disease are manifested as pseudoappendicitis or mesenteric lymphadenitis Lymphadenitis Inflammation of the lymph nodes.
+Peritonsillar Abscess, and enterocolitis.
 The bacteria Bacteria Bacteria are prokaryotic single-celled microorganisms that are metabolically active and divide by binary fission.
 Some of these organisms play a significant role in the pathogenesis of diseases.
 Bacteriology are transmitted through consumption of contaminated food products or water.
 Manifestations include fever Fever Fever is defined as a measured body temperature of at least 38°C (100.4°F).
 Fever is caused by circulating endogenous and/or exogenous pyrogens that increase levels of prostaglandin E2 in the hypothalamus.
 Fever is commonly associated with chills, rigors, sweating, and flushing of the skin.
-Fever, abdominal pain Abdominal Pain Acute Abdomen, and/or diarrhea Diarrhea Diarrhea is defined as ≥ 3 watery or loose stools in a 24-hour period.
+Fever, abdominal pain Pain An unpleasant sensation induced by noxious stimuli which are detected by nerve endings of nociceptive neurons.
+Pain: Types and Pathways, and/or diarrhea Diarrhea Diarrhea is defined as ≥ 3 watery or loose stools in a 24-hour period.
 There are a multitude of etiologies, which can be classified based on the underlying mechanism of disease.
 The duration of symptoms (acute or chronic) and characteristics of the stools (e.g., watery, bloody, steatorrheic, mucoid) can help guide further diagnostic evaluation.
 Diarrhea.
 The gastrointestinal illness is usually self-limiting Self-Limiting Meningitis in Children.
 Antibiotics are given for severe infection and in immunocompromised immunocompromised A human or animal whose immunologic mechanism is deficient because of an immunodeficiency disorder or other disease or as the result of the administration of immunosuppressive drugs or radiation.
 Gastroenteritis patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship.

 Yersinia cause disease in animals Animals Unicellular or multicellular, heterotrophic organisms, that have sensation and the power of voluntary movement.
 Under the older five kingdom paradigm, animalia was one of the kingdoms.
 Under the modern three domain model, animalia represents one of the many groups in the domain eukaryota.
 Cell Types: Eukaryotic versus Prokaryotic; humans are usually incidental hosts.
 Three species are pathogenic to humans: